Locations:

 How is epiglottitis diagnosed?

-• Culture tests: Your provider takes a swab of your throat to test for bacteria or viruses.
+• Culture tests.
+A provider swabs your throat and sends the sample to a pathology lab to test for bacteria or viruses.

-• Blood tests: Your provider may perform a variety of blood tests to count your white blood cells or see if there are any bacteria or viruses in your blood.
+• Blood tests.
+Your provider may perform a variety of blood tests to count your white blood cells (your body’s infection-fighters) or see if there are any bacteria or viruses in your blood.

 Management and Treatment